pigna90/alup/README.md

 # Alup (Automatic Login for University of Pisa)

-Alup (**A**utomatic **L**ogin for **U**niversity of **P**isa) is a python script that provides to keep you logged on **University Of Pisa captive portal (Area SerRA)**.
+Alup (**A**utomatic **L**ogin for **U**niversity of **P**isa) is a Python script provides to keep you logged on **University Of Pisa captive portal (Area SerRA)**.
-After configuration of Alup with your credential, the login session will be managed automatically  in order to avoid the logout due to timeout or connection issues.
+After configuration of Alup with your credentials, the login session will be managed automatically in order to avoid logout due to timeout or connection issues.
-Alup works for **Linux**, **Mac** and **Windows** except for the autorun part.
+Alup works for **Linux**, **Mac** and **Windows** (excepts for the autorun part).

 ### Why Alup?
 The first reason is my Raspberry Pi.
-Alup helps me to login without monitor through ssh by managing the captive portal connection.
+Alup helps me to logging in without any monitor through ssh by managing the captive portal connection.
-Then i used Alup also for my laptop and i decided to improve it in order to help someone else.
+I've being using Alup also for my laptop so I decided to improve it in order to help someone else.
-I'm lazy, that's all.
+I'm lazy, that's all!

 ## Extra modules
 Alup works with these extra python modules: